causify-ai/helpers/docs/work_tools/dev_system/all.runnable_repo.reference.md

   their respective runnable repos or dirs need to be identified and replaced with the new copies
-- This manual copying and comparison approach requires a lot of effort and becomes increasingly difficult to maintain as the number of runnable repositories and directories grows
+- This manual copying and comparison approach requires a lot of effort and becomes increasingly difficult to maintain as the number of runnable repos and dirs grows
-- There is no way to "source control" shared files because the files themselves are used to create the repositories
+- There is no way to "source control" shared files because the files themselves are used to create the repos

 - The solution is to apply a symlink approach for all common files
 - All the template files are initially copied and customized based on the